MrClock8163/GeoComPy/README.md

 ## Short example

-The below example demonstrates how to connect to a TPS1000 instrument through a serial connection.
+The below example demonstrates how to connect to a GeoCom capable instrument through a serial connection.
 Once the connection is up and running, the total station is instructed to turn to horizontal 0, and position the telescope parallel to the ground.